brynleydavies/brynleydavies.github.io/_pages/team.md

 ---
 layout: page
 title: Team
+published:
-published: true
+  - true
+  - "true"
 nav: main
-num: 02
+num: 2
 permalink: /team/
 ---

-We are pretty good at;
+We are pretty good at; Testing

 - Bringing people together to experience a great challenge
 - Motivating our customers when the going gets tough